Session 2 of the American Sephardi Music Festival runs February 24-26 2019

 Dynamic and diverse performances by world-class artists will be heard at the second American Sephardi Music Festival (2nd session), presented by The American Sephardi Federation at The Center for Jewish History (15 W 16th Street, New York City).

 « The first and second editions of the festival that I have had the pleasure to direct and create were smashed hits with some of the greats of Sephardi music: Gerard Edery, Francoise Atlan, Itamar Borochov, Yemen Blues, Lara Bello, and more.
-Dividing the festival into several sessions in order to keep the experience of this unique festival all year long, I am honored to bring you more artists, from Pablo Zinger & Nicole Murad who will perform a variety of Jewish Tangos from all over the world to Cantor Shiree Kidron who will perform Sefardi songs, Jeffrey Werbock who will perform Azerbaijani Mugham music, and finally one of the most renowned Moroccan singers and musicians, Rachid Halihall, who will perform with his Andalusian Orchestra (followed by an After Party).
-This large variety from the ancient to the modern showcases perfectly the diversity of culture throughout the Greater Sephardic diaspora.
+Dividing the festival into several sessions to keep the experience of this unique festival all year long, I am honored to bring you more artists, from Pablo Zinger & Nicole Murad, who will perform a variety of Jewish Tangos from all over the world to Cantor Shiree Kidron who will perform Sefardi songs, Jeffrey Werbock who will perform Azerbaijani Mugham music, and finally one of the most renowned Moroccan singers and musicians, Rachid Halihall, who will perform with his Andalusian Orchestra (followed by an After Party).
+This large variety, from the ancient to the modern, perfectly showcases the diversity of culture throughout the Greater Sephardic diaspora.
 I am deeply honored to bring this unforgettable experience to you." said David Serero, Artistic Director and Co-Founder of the American Sephardi Music Festival.

 "The American Sephardi Music Festival showcases the vibrant variety of Sephardi sounds, ranging from Andalusian ballads and Ladino love songs to the latest Yemen-Israeli blues fusion.
-David has done a masterful job building the ASMF into a cultural force, attracting the world's top talent and creating incredible opportunities for the NY public to experience the music of Greater Sephardi communities.
-The ASMF is joining the NY Sephardic Jewish Film Festival as another signature, annual event of the ASF," said Jason Guberman-P., Executive Director of the American Sephardi Federation.
+David has done a masterful job building the ASMF into a cultural force, attracting the world's top talent, and creating incredible opportunities for the N.Y. public to experience the music of Greater Sephardi communities.
+The ASMF is joining the N.Y.
+Sephardic Jewish Film Festival as another signature, annual event of the ASF," said Jason Guberman-P., Executive Director of the American Sephardi Federation.

 The ASMF is a proud partner of the renowned Festival des Andalousies Atlantiques in Essaouira, Morocco.